alexbacanu/recommen.do/README.md

 # 🤖 recommen.do

-Get ChatGPT recommendations directly in your browser.
+Get 🛍️ shopping recommendations on Amazon, Newegg or Ebay using 🤖 OpenAI.

 ## 🔥 About this project